alphagov/govuk-developer-docs/source/manual/rules-for-getting-production-access.html.md

 This level of access allows engineers to deploy code but not administer admin related systems.
 Access includes:

-- Permission to [deploy apps](/manual/development-pipeline.html#deployment) in Jenkins via the [GOV.UK Production Deploy Github team](https://github.com/orgs/alphagov/teams/gov-uk-production-deploy)
+- Permission to [deploy apps](/manual/development-pipeline.html#deployment) via the [GOV.UK Production Deploy Github team](https://github.com/orgs/alphagov/teams/gov-uk-production-deploy)
 - Permission to [merge pull requests](/manual/merge-pr.html#header) in continuously deployed applications
-- Readonly access to logging systems such as Logit, etc.
+- Read-only access to logging systems such as Logit, etc.
+- Read-only access to dashboards in staging and production, such as the Argo CD web UI.
 - AWS readonly access via the `role_user_user_arns` role in [Staging](https://github.com/alphagov/govuk-aws-data/blob/main/data/infra-security/staging/common.tfvars) and [Production](https://github.com/alphagov/govuk-aws-data/blob/main/data/infra-security/production/common.tfvars)
 - "Normal" role in to GOV.UK Signon on Staging and Production (with app permissions granted as needed)